hashchange/jquery.scrollable/README.md

 # jQuery.scrollable

-TAG LINE HERE.
+THIS COMPONENT IS IN ITS EARLY STAGES.
+STAY CLEAR FOR NOW.

 ## Dependencies and setup

-[jQuery][] is the only dependency.
-It also works with [Zepto][].
-Either of them must be ready for use when jquery.scrollable.js is loaded.
+jQuery.scrollable depends on [jQuery][] and [jQuery.documentSize][].
+They must be ready for use when jquery.scrollable.js is loaded.

 The stable version of jQuery.scrollable is available in the `dist` directory ([dev][dist-dev], [prod][dist-prod]), including an AMD build ([dev][dist-amd-dev], [prod][dist-amd-prod]).
 If you use Bower, fetch the files with `bower install jquery.scrollable`.
 With npm, it is `npm install jquery.scrollable`.